Model checking of hyperproperties for high-level relational models: Evaluation

-Focusing on Table~\ref{tab:idiomatic} and addressing \textbf{RQ2}, we can see that \hpard{} was able to analyze models written at a much higher level of abstraction than those in \benchrev{}, with \tool{Sym} performing considerably better (though only considering finite prefixes and often inconclusive).
+\paragraph{\tool{HyperPardinus} and \benchnat{}} Focusing on Table~\ref{tab:idiomatic} and addressing \textbf{RQ3}, we can see that \hpard{} was able to analyze models written at a much higher level of abstraction than those in \benchrev{}, with \tool{Sym} performing considerably better (though only considering finite prefixes and often inconclusive).
 For instance, \tool{Sym} can verify all CMS entries below the timeout, while \tool{Exp} can only verify the smallest scope $2_R \times 2_A$.
-Regarding the impact of the \hpard{} optimizations, we can see that \tool{Exp-} could not even terminate generating the state machines for Robot and CMS entries; the gains from \tool{Sym-} are less evident, with significant gains in Robot and some some significant losses in CMS.
-The \tool{Sym-} results are however hard to compare, since the finite semantics is only conclusive when it finds a (counter)-example, and many temporal sub-expressions will reduce to trivial statements when inconclusive, affecting the complexity of the problem; the notable exception in $\text{Robot}_\text{two}$, which is conclusive and times out without optimizations.
+Regarding the impact of the \hpard{} optimizations, \tool{Exp-} could not terminate generating state machines for the Robot and CMS entries.
+The gains from \tool{Sym-} are less evident and harder to compare: the finite semantics is only conclusive when it finds a (counter-)example, and many temporal sub-expressions reduce to trivial statements when inconclusive, affecting the overall complexity; to avoid misleading comparisons, we therefore refrain from reporting those times.
+A notable exception is $\text{Robot}_\text{two}$, which is conclusive and times out without optimizations.
+The SNARK model exhibits too much non-determinism for any \tool{Exp} backend to produce a state machine: the state space explodes because every distinct sequence of the 4 concurrent operations, combined with the full history required to model linearizability, yields a unique state.
+The $\text{SNARK}_\text{lin}$ model from \benchrev{} is therefore far more constrained, disallowing operation reorderings (and thus requiring no history) and restricting the allowed sequences of operations.
+Nonetheless, for \tool{Sym}, \hpard{} can find the the counter-example in $\text{SNARK}\text{bug}$ for the much more complex \benchnat{} model in comparable time to the \benchrev{} model, while \tool{HyperQB} cannot even produce the QBF problem. $\text{SNARK}\text{fixed}$ has no bugs, so it is intrinsically inconclusive for \tool{Sym} regardless of the chosen semantics; for \tool{opt} it ultimately concludes in 5.5H -- demonstrating that \tool{Sym} is far more suitable for bug finding, as expected.